luke-r-mills/luke-r-mills.github.io/_posts/2023-01-31-a-hands-on-guide-to-building-a-crypto-ticker.md

   - PCB Design
   - 3D Printing
 tagline: "I wanted to create something that I could use to monitor current prices for various crytpocurrencies, as well as my portfolio, at just a glance away from my screen.
-There existed some implementations for ESP8266 (small micro-controller devices), but they were all lacking, so I decided to make my own!"
+There existed some implementations for ESP8266 (small micro-controller devices), but they were all lacking, so I decided to make my own!" excerpt : "I made a cryptocurrency monitoring tool to check coin prices and portfolio value at a glance.
+Existing ESP8266 solutions were lacking, so I made my own."
 header:
   overlay_filter: 0.4
   teaser: /assets/images/a_hands_on_guide_to_building_a_crypto_ticker/teaser.jpg